DerGuru/The-Resonant/Chapters/P1-21 - Interludes I.md

 He took the tablet.

 Onscreen, a replay of passive harmonic telemetry.
-A blur at first—expected in low-tier civilian grids—but then: coherence.
+A blur at first - expected in low-tier civilian grids - but then: coherence.
 A localized pulse, nested in field noise.
 Not wide.
 Not strong.
 But unmistakably shaped.

 “What kind of structure?”